 - Clients, Rivals and Rogues: Three Logics of Great Power Side-taking in Revolutionary Civil Wars (with Milos Popovic and David Siroky) We use a mix of qualitative text analysis and multinomial regression analysis of a dataset of major power-conflict-years from 1975 to 2016 to explore the patterns of great power military interventions into revolutionary civil wars.
 The project investigates how great powers (the Permanent Five members of the United Nations Security Council) choose to intervene militarily in such conflicts, which side they choose, and when they exit conflicts.
 It is currently under review with Cambridge University Press.

-- Comparative Populism Project (2017-2019) (extended to 2022).
-This is a two-year team project funded by the Intellectual Themes Initiative (ITI) at Central European University under which annual speeches of state executives (prime ministers or presidents) in the counties of Eurasia are holistically coded from 1989 to present using a large team of coders.
+- Comparative Populism Project.
+This is a joint project originally funded by the Intellectual Themes Initiative (ITI) at Central European University under which annual speeches of state executives (prime ministers or presidents) in the counties of Eurasia are holistically coded from 1989 to present using a large team of coders.
 The texts are coded for the relative presence of nationalism and populism.
 The same coding is undertaken on party manifestos of the biggest two or three parties, as well any smaller parties that are widely-recognized as either populist or right-wing.
 The project aims to map the variations of identitarian framing in political arenas across Europe to understand the variable forms populism and nationalism take.
 The team also conducts holistic coding on the executive speeches and party platforms for selected countries from interwar Europe (Romania, Croatia and Bulgaria) where populism was an important political force.
+The work has yielded several publications, including articles in Comparative European Poliics, Nationalities Papers, International Affairs, and Studies in Comparative International Development.
+It is also the basis of a monograph in progress, tentatively titled Sovereigntist Movements: Populism, Nationalism, and Reframing the State.